|Associate Professor of Religion

 I joined the faculty of the FSU Religion Department in Fall 2005.
 I offer courses in Hebrew Bible and Second Temple Judaism.
 I completed an M.T.S degree in 1997 at Harvard Divinity School and I finished my Ph.D. at the University of Chicago in 2002.
 I studied under John Collins and wrote a dissertation on 4QInstruction, the longest wisdom text of the Dead Sea Scrolls.
 This document is the best example available of a sapiential text with an apocalyptic worldview.
 Working on this composition developed my interest in the intersections between the wisdom and apocalyptic traditions in early Judaism.

-I was awarded a grant from the Humboldt Foundation (Forschungsstipendium für erfahrene Wissenschaftlern) and will spend the 2013-14 academic year in Munich, Germany, working on a book on giants in ancient Judaism.
+I was awarded a grant from the Humboldt Foundation (Forschungsstipendium für erfahrene Wissenschaftler) and am currently spending the 2013-14 academic year at Ludwig-Maximilians-Universität in Munich, Germany, working on a book on giants in ancient Judaism.
 For an FSU story on this grant, click here.

 - 4QInstruction: A Commentary (Atlanta: Society of Biblical Literature, 2013).

 - The ‘Other’ in Second Temple Judaism: Essays in Honor of John Collins (Grand Rapids: Eerdmans, 2011) (co-editor, with Karina M. Hogan, Joel Kaminsky and Dan Harlow)

 - Discerning Wisdom: The Sapiential Literature of the Dead Sea Scrolls (VTSup 116; Leiden: Brill, 2007).
 For reviews, see JTS 59 (2008) 742-44; JSJ 40 (2009) 99-100; DSD 16 (2009) 139-41.